medslt/counters/README.md

 # App Counter
-Technical task for a job interview  for more details see https://github.com/medslt/counters/blob/main/spec.md
+Technical task for a job interview.
+For more details see https://github.com/medslt/counters/blob/main/spec.md

 ## Setup
 Run `npm install`, then run `npm start` to start the application and `npm test` to run the tests.